Why Study Biology?

 - Have completed at least 33 credits of undergraduate biology or biology related courses (e.g. forestry, horticulture, environmental studies), and have taken at least 3 chemistry courses with labs, including both inorganic and organic chemistry or biochemistry.

-- Submit a 500-word statement of purpose describing your long-term goals in regard to this field, and how those goals will be influenced by this degree.
-You may submit this as a PDF or Word document to GradAdmiss@ship.edu.
+- Submit a 500-word statement of purpose describing your long-term goals and how those goals will be influenced by this degree through the “Program Statement or Questionnaire” link in your Ship Admission portal.

 - International Students: must provide a minimum IELTS score of 6.5 or TOEFL score of 80.